WPS BILLBOARD October 18, 2017

 4th Grade through 8th Grade Travel Program –Travel basketball for boys and girls in grades 4 through 8.
 This program requires boys andgirls to try out for a team at their grade level.
 Tryouts for travel occur inlate Septemberthrough earlyOctober.
 The season runs from November to mid-March.

 To register for one of our programs or for more detailed information in our offerings please visit our website at http://www.westfordhoops.com/.
 Registration is open until the end of October.

 School-based flu clinics may be found via the link above.

 PARENT SUPPORT GROUP - This support group is free drop in group available to any parent who is concerned that their child might be struggling with a mental health issue.
 This can be something such as ADD, or some sadness, lots of worries or perhaps something more defined.
 This is a pro bono group offered for parents to come together and share ideas, offer support to each other and realize that they are not alone in our concern for our children.
 Facilitators are: Dianne Walsh, LICSW (Cogitative-Behavioral Therapist) and Sue Hanly, RN (school nurse).
 You do not need to be a Westford resident to attend.
 To be included on the group email feel free to contact: Dianne Walsh, LICSW email@example.com or 508-566-3189 Sue Hanly, RN firstname.lastname@example.org or 978-501-0837 Please call the Westford Health Dept for any questions at 978-692-5509.

 November 14 Education about gender inclusivity in our schools.

 December 12 Understanding ADD/ADHD; treatments as well as misconceptions.

-Location: Millennium School (behind Abbot) Large Old Purpose Room
+Location: Millennium School (behind Abbot) Large ALL Purpose Room